jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 ## Account features

+### Unlimited domestic calling

+Calls to cell phones and landlines in France are free.
+Ooma Office also includes calls to landlines in 12 other European countries: Austria, Belgium, Denmark, Germany, Italy, Ireland, Luxembourg, Netherlands, Portugal, Spain, Switzerland, and United Kingdom.

+### IP phone included

+The monthly fee for each Ooma Office user includes an IP phone rental.
+IP phones are shipped directly to the WeWork facility of your choice, and are preconfigured with all of the user's information.
+All you need to do is plug the phone in at a WeWork facility.

 ### Support for multiple users

 Ooma Office scales so that every employee can have his or her own extension, direct phone number, fax line, and voicemail.
 [Learn more](/fr/en/setting-up-extensions).

 ### Additional phone numbers

-Whether you want several phone numbers in a single calling area or multiple numbers across many area codes, Ooma Office can accommodate your needs with additional phone numbers.
+Ooma Office can accommodate your company's needs with additional phone numbers beyond what is included in your Ooma Office subscription.
 [Learn more](/fr/en/adding-additional-phone-numbers).

 ### Phone number mapping